 Independent research proposals should be submitted via the link above.
-This form will be available in December.

-BBB encourages all students to pursue sponsored research while at Penn.
+The undergraduate Neuroscience Program encourages all students to pursue sponsored research while at Penn.
 Whether one plans to go on to medical school, graduate school or pursue another path, the experience gained while conducting research enhances one's undergraduate career.

 Registration Process - Juniors and Seniors should submit an independent research proposal online at the beginning of the semester, but no later than one week after the beginning of the semester.
 The Proposal should be 1-2 pages long (minimum 3 full paragraphs) and explain the research that the student intends to pursue.
 Students should review the Proposal with their research sponsor for accuracy.
 The Proposal must include the following sections: